hpparvi/PyTransit/README.md

 The transit model offers built-in *supersampling* for transit fitting to transit photometry with poor time sampling (such as *Kepler*'s long cadence data):

-    m = Gimenez(supersampling=8, exptime=0.02)
+    m = MandelAgol(supersampling=8, exptime=0.02)
     ...

-### Tweaking
+### Tweaking the Gimenéz model
-The model accuracy and the number of limb darkening coefficients can be set in the initialization.
+The Gimenéz model accuracy and the number of limb darkening coefficients can be set in the initialization.
 Finally, for fitting to large datasets, the model can be evaluated using interpolation.

 Basic transit model usage with linear limb darkening law, lower accuracy, and four cores: